cedekpoole/react-behind-the-scenes/README.md

 ## Section 3: How Rendering Works

 How are components displayed on the screen?
 How does React know when to update the UI?
-In React, rendering is NOT updating the DOM, it only updates the virtual DOM.
-React then compares the virtual DOM with the actual DOM to determine what has changed and updates only the changed parts.

 ### Overview

 In practice, it might look like React only re-renders the component that has changed.
-However, React re-renders the entire app and then compares the virtual DOM with the actual DOM to determine what has changed.
+However, React re-renders the entire app and then compares the virtual DOM with the actual DOM to determine what has changed and updates only the changed parts.
+In React, rendering is NOT updating the DOM, it only updates the virtual DOM.
 Renders are batched together and are not immediate because React is optimized to minimize the number of updates to the actual DOM.

 ![How Components are Displayed on Screen](./images/render.png)